 In Scrum, the Product Owner works closely with their team to identify and prioritize system functionality by creating a Product Backlog.
 The Product Backlog consists of whatever needs to be done to successfully deliver a working software system, including features, bug fixes, non-functional requirements, etc. Once priorities have been established, cross-functional teams will estimate and sign-up to deliver “potentially shippable increments” of software during successive Sprints, typically lasting 30 days.
 Once a Sprint’s Product Backlog is committed, no additional functionality can be added to the Sprint except by the team.
 Once a Sprint has been delivered, the Product Backlog is analyzed and reprioritized, if necessary, and the next set of deliverables is selected for the next Sprint.

-Lean Software Development is an iterative Agile methodology that focuses the team on delivering value to the customer and on the efficiency of the “Value Stream,” which is the mechanism that delivers that value.
+Lean Software Development is an iterative Agile methodology that focuses the team on delivering value to the customer through effective value stream mapping.
 It is a highly flexible, evolving methodology without rigid guidelines, rules, or methods.

 Lean development eliminates waste by asking users to select only the truly valuable features for a system, prioritize those features, and then work to deliver them in small batches.
 It relies on rapid and reliable feedback between programmers and customers, emphasizing the speed and efficiency of development workflows.
 Lean uses the idea of a work product being “pulled” via customer request.
 It gives decision-making authority to individuals and small teams since this has been proven to be a faster and more efficient method than a hierarchical flow of control.
 Lean also concentrates on the efficient use of team resources, trying to ensure that everyone is as productive as possible for the maximum amount of time.
 It strongly recommends that automated unit tests be written at the same time the code is written.

 Kanban is a highly visual workflow management method that is popular among Lean teams.
-In fact, 83% of teams practicing Lean use Kanban to visualize and actively manage the creation of products with an emphasis on continual delivery, while not overburdening the development team.
+In fact, 83% of teams practicing Lean use Kanban to visualize and actively manage the creation of products with an emphasis on continual delivery, while not adding more stress to the software development life cycle.
 Like Scrum, Kanban is a process designed to help teams work together more effectively.

 Kanban promotes continuous collaboration and encourages active, ongoing learning and improvement by defining the best possible team workflow.

-Extreme Programming (XP), originally described by Kent Beck, has emerged as one of the most popular and controversial Agile methodologies.
-XP is a disciplined approach to delivering high-quality software quickly and continuously.
+Extreme Programming (XP), originally described by Kent Beck, has emerged as one of the most popular and controversial Agile models.
+XP is a disciplined approach for high-quality agile software development, focused on speed and continuous delivery.
 It is intended to improve software quality and responsiveness in the face of changing customer requirements.
 It promotes high customer involvement, rapid feedback loops, continuous testing, continuous planning, and close teamwork to deliver working software at very frequent intervals, typically every 1-3 weeks.